Let’s talk about one of the most overlooked pieces of your email marketing strategy: list maintenance.

 It’s also a great opportunity to remove anyone who has actively unsubscribed from your list.
 Personally, I recommend you do this immediately.
 If you’ve procrastinated about doing it, this is your sign – it’s time to get rid of those emails!

-Moreover, you risk irritating the very people to whom you’re trying to market.
+Ultimately, your goal is to send emails to your target audience.
+Several things can stop you from doing this.
+Most importantly, you risk irritating the very people to whom you’re trying to market.
 If someone doesn’t want to hear from you, why continue sending emails to them?

 How Often to Clean Your Email List